ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 ## Why Custom Domains and How Do They Work?

-Custom domains garner name recognition for your web-application or website.
+Custom domains help grow the recognition for your web-application or website.
 Consider the Google search-engine: without a domain, you would need to type in the [IP](https://www.popularmechanics.com/technology/a32729384/how-to-find-ip-address/) address for it.
-This would be far more difficult to remember than the URL www.google.com – instantly recognizable.
+It's way harder to remember 64.233.191.255 than the URL www.google.com – instantly recognisable.

 Web-addresses like www.google.com act as placeholders for an IP address and help us remember the website.
 When you type a URL in your search bar, your computer sends a request with the URL to the _Domain Name System_  (DNS) – a cluster of servers worldwide containing domain names and corresponding IP addresses.
 The DNS then returns the URL's corresponding IP address, and you connect to the website you were trying to reach.

 Following this guide, we'll learn how to buy a domain and route it to a Code Capsules hosted web-application.
 Along the way, we'll learn more about the DNS and related topics.